fuzzylogicxx/fuzzylogic/posts/practical-performance-tips.md

 - web
 - tip
 - performance
-noteWithTitle: false
-linkTarget: ''
-mainImage.url: ''
-mainImage.alt: ''
-mainImage.aspectRatioWidth: ''
-mainImage.aspectRatioHeight: ''
-mainImage.srcsetWidths: ''
-mainImage.sizes: ''
-mainImage.isAnchor: false
 draft: true

 ---
 I’ve been really interested in the subject of Web Performance since I read Steve Souders’ book _High Performance Websites_ back in 2007.
 Although some of the principles in that book are still relevant, it’s also fair to say that a lot has changed since then so I decided to pull together some current tips.
-Disclaimer: I’m a performance _enthusiast_ but not an expert.
+Disclaimer: This is a living document which I’ll expand over time.
+Also: I’m a performance _enthusiast_ but not an expert.
 If I have anything wrong, please let me know.
 ---

 ## Inlining CSS and or JavaScript